izzykayu/RxSpace/README.md

 * *Our approach can be broken up into 3 main sections: preprocessing, model architectures, and Ensemble*
 * Pre-processing:
     *tokenization + using pre-trained embeddings/ creating our own pre-trained word representations*
     * Word Embeddings:
         * Glove (Pennington et al., 2014) , Word2Vec (Mikolov et al., 2013), fasText (Bojanowski et al., 2016):
             * params:
                 * dim: 50, 100, 200, 300

         *  Language Model: Elmo (Perters et al., 2018), Bert , sciBert:
             *     params: default
     * Model Architectures:
         * fasttext baseline
         * allennlp scibert text classifier
         * cnn text classifiers

         * train multiple models based on different training-set/val-set, different embeddings, different features, and even totally different architectures
     * we also train with different data-splits
     * *for all splits not using the originally provided train and dev set, we stratify by class e.g.,
         * Data split 1:
             * *utilizing split provided from SMM4H*
             * Train: orig train.csv (N = 10,537)
         * Dev: orig validation.csv (N =2,636)
     * Data split 2:
         * using an 70% | 30% split
         * Train:
         * Dev:
      * Data split 3:
         * using a holdout from the dev set for 15%
         * Train: 65%
         * Dev:  20%
         * Hold-out:  15%,
        *     *Hold-out is used to tune the thresholds*
+  * Ensemble
   * Voting:
     * Models trined on different splits with weights according to dev set
+    * validation metric fine tuned for includes overall_f1 and abuse_f1
-  * baseline threshold = 0.5
+    * fixed threshold = 0.5
-  * fine-tune threshold according to the hold-out set
+    * fine-tune threshold according to the hold-out set for unfixed thresshold
+    * weight models according to best class f1 on validation

 ## Requirements